Level 7

 Pre-requisite: 242.514 Basic Structures, and 242.511 Civil Materials

-The aim is to enable students to apply the principles and practices involved in the design of simple structures.
+The aim is to enable students to apply principles and practices involved in the design of simple structures.

 242.611 Structural Steel and Timber (15 credits)